JOSE JOAN MORALES | AI Transformation Strategist

 OLR > MCR

-When dissent is discouraged, “Agent Drift” goes uncorrected.
-The system begins to ingest hallucinations as facts, leading to a collapse of truth velocity.
+When dissent is discouraged, agent drift goes uncorrected.
+As a result, the system begins to ingest hallucinations as facts, collapsing truth velocity from within.

 ECONOMIC IMPACT